jadebustos/tekton-cd-demo/README.md

 $
 ```

-After that ACS Central will have successfully deployed.
+After that ACS Central will have been successfully deployed and you can start working with it.

 ## Deploy DEV Pipeline